Classified (rapper): 2008–2017: Mainstream breakthrough and national success

-In 2013, Boyd would reach the height of his music career with the release of his fourteenth album, eponymously titled Classified, which debuted at #1 on the Canadian Albums Chart, earning him his first chart-topping album that would eventually be certified Platinum by Music Canada.
+In 2013, Boyd reached the top of his music career with the release of his fourteenth album, eponymously titled Classified, which debuted at #1 on the Canadian Albums Chart, earning him his first chart-topping album that would eventually be certified Platinum by Music Canada.
 The first single from the album, "Inner Ninja", reached #5 on the Canadian Hot 100, earning Boyd his first top-ten hit and highest-charting song.
 The song has been certified 5× Platinum in digital downloads by Music Canada.

 In March 2013, it was announced that Boyd signed a deal with Atlantic Records.
 Boyd won an award at the 2013 Juno Awards for "Rap Recording of the Year" for his song "Inner Ninja".
 A remix of the song featuring guest vocals from Olly Murs was released on November 10, 2013.

 In March 2014, Boyd co-hosted the 2014 Juno Awards along with Serena Ryder and Johnny Reid, and released a new single "Higher" featuring B.o.B.

 On January 15, 2016, Boyd released his fifteenth album Greatful.
 Three singles were released: "Filthy" which features DJ Premier, "No Pressure" which features Snoop Dogg (and which reached #65 on the Canadian Hot 100) and "Noah's Arch" which features Saukrates.
-The album debuted #6 on the Canadian Albums Chart.
+The album debuted at #6 on the Canadian Albums Chart.
 Boyd announced he would be touring across Canada from February to March in support of the album.

-Boyd co-wrote and produced Ria Mae's hit song Thoughts On Fire and raps on the Thoughts on Fire (feat.
-Classified) version which was on heavy rotation in early 2017 on the CBC Radio 2 network.
+Boyd co-wrote and produced Ria Mae's hit song "Thoughts On Fire" and raps on the "Thoughts on Fire (feat.
+Classified)" version which was on heavy rotation in early 2017 on the CBC Radio 2 network.